 Do you drink enough water per day?
 Or, have you been drinking way more than required?

 The adult human body is 60% water and your blood is 90% water.
 Drinking water benefits the whole body in a million ways.
-From flushing out toxins to preventing acne and giving you glowing skin, water is a miracle drink!
+From flushing out toxins to preventing acne, water can be the most inexpensive solution for skin issues.
+It can give you glowing and nourished skin.
+Hence, it is safe to say that water is a miracle drink!

 What Does Drinking Enough Water Do For Your Skin?